LinuxExplore/wireshark_remote_sudo_ssh/README.md

 # wireshark_remote_sudo_ssh
-Script to Capture Network Packets of remote Linux system
+Script to capture the network packets of remote Linux system with sudo or root user from a windows system with WireShark application.